 After completing the activity, the family partner provides feedback to the teacher on how well the child understood the concept.
 Teachers receive real-time reports including this meaningful feedback, which allows for rich family-teacher communication around learning.

 Last spring, PowerMyLearning piloted Family Playlists at South Bronx Preparatory, a middle school in New York City.
-This school had struggled with family engagement in the past, and after 91% of families participated in the pilot, all families reported that Family Playlists helped them understand what their child was learning in school.
+This school had struggled with family engagement in the past.
+But after 91% of families participated in the pilot, all families reported that Family Playlists helped them understand what their child was learning in school.
 Teachers were able to communicate with families with more frequency.
 Here’s a link with more information on this pilot.

 Family Playlists are now available for all schools and districts on PowerMyLearning’s new subscription-based edition of their platform, PowerMyLearning Connect: School Edition.
 Head over to their website to learn more about this fantastic family engagement tool!